• Bonuses

 Even if Tether got the green light tomorrow, its daily trading activity in Europe would blow past the threshold almost instantly.

-That would force automated pauses on issuance—effectively killing its utility for regular trading or payments.
+That would force automated pauses on issuance, effectively killing its utility for regular trading or payments.

-And considering how dominant Tether is—it accounts for 47.3% of turnover on Cloudbet alone—this change could seriously shake up the way EU players gamble with crypto.
+And considering how dominant Tether is, it accounts for 47.3% of turnover on Cloudbet alone.
+This change could seriously shake up the way EU players gamble with crypto.

 How are exchanges responding?

-As of today (April 17, 2025), most major EU-regulated platforms have already delisted or heavily restricted USDT:
+As of today (September 30, 2025), most major EU-regulated platforms have already delisted or heavily restricted USDT:

 • Binance: Completed the removal of USDT from all spot trading pairs for EEA users.
 Deposits and withdrawals are expected to remain active for a short grace period but will eventually close.